AlexGalhardo/nerdapi.com/README.md

 *   This is personal project and challenge I created to learn ReactJS with Typescript using Single Page Applications (SPA) principles, to see if I could program a microsaas MVP within a week.
 *   This project uses JWT tokens using stateless authentication.
-*   BackEnd is a simple Typescript with Express REST API endpoints using Clean Architecture Principles (ports, useCases, etc)
+*   BackEnd is a simple Typescript code using Express REST API endpoints using Clean Architecture Principles (ports, useCases, etc)
-*   I choose to save data in a JSON as database for simplicity and velocity of development.
+*   I choosed to save data in a JSON as database for simplicity and development velocity reasons.

 ## Code Statistics (FrontEnd + BackEnd)